 CHARCUTERIE & CHEESE

 - Hard salami or sopressata – the kind that is sold in a log, that you slice yourself, is best.
+I also love this on a football charcuterie board.
 You can even use it to make heart shaped food (more on that below).

 - Babybel cheese – more on this below!

-- Cheese with cranberries – the goat cheese logs rolled in dried cranberries are always a good option (especially in Christmas salad), but this time around I chose Crimson Wensleydale cheese, which is a crumbly white cheese with dried cranberries running through it.
+- Cheese with cranberries – the goat cheese logs rolled in dried cranberries are always a good option (especially in salad for Christmas), but this time around I chose Crimson Wensleydale cheese, which is a crumbly white cheese with dried cranberries running through it.

 - Crispy French crackers – these look like little round waffles, almost, but they’re crispy crackers that pair well with everything.
 The brand I typically buy is Tresor’s.

 - Artisan Crisps – these rectangle crispy crunchy delights are kind of a hybrid between very crisp flatbread and a cracker.
 This time around I used Rustic Bakery brand, and the flavor was Tart Cherry, Cacao Nib & Almond.
 Raincoast Crisps and Kii Naturals are other brands I usually see of this type of cracker.
 These are perfect for an Easter charcuterie board, too.

 - Cupid corn – this is like candy corn, but Valentine colored!
 I just randomly stumbled across this in the bulk section of a local store, but cupid corn is also available online.